Kim Jae-kyung: 2009–2016: Rainbow, Rainbow Blaxx, solo activities

-2017–present: Acting
+2017–present: Acting roles

 In 2018, Kim was cast in Life on Mars as Han Mal-sook.
 Later that year she appeared as part of the main cast in Bad Papa as Cha Ji-woo, the youngest female lieutenant.

 In 2019, Kim appeared as Veronica Park, the CEO of a film production company and an heiress with an audacious personality, in The Secret Life of My Secretary.
 This led to her being nominated for Best Supporting Actress at the 2019 SBS Drama Awards.

 In 2021, Kim appeared in The Devil Judge as Oh Jin-joo, an associate judge who idolizes Yo-han (Ji Sung).

 In 2022, Kim appeared as Kim Han-mi, a former delinquent and current reporter who assists Hee-woo (Lee Joon-gi) against corrupt officials, in Again My Life.

+Personal life

+On December 16, 2024, Namoo Actors confirmed reports that Kim had married her non-celebrity boyfriend the past summer.